AM0TZ/StarTechGames/README.md

 ## Requirements

-* Windows OS
-* No Java installation required (included in `processing/java`)
+- **Windows Operating System**
+- **Java Runtime Environment (JRE)**
+  Download the Java bundle from [this link](https://github.com/processing/processing4/releases/download/processing-1297-4.3.4/processing-4.3.4-windows-x64.zip) and extract it into the `processing/java` directory.
+  > ***Note:** This is the last version of Processing that **does not** require installation and can run as a standalone application.*

 ## Usage

-1. Place your `.pde` games into subfolders under `games/` (make sure to include the `nitz13D.pde` and the `data` folder. for a game thumbnail in the launcher - take a screenshot of the game screen and add as `launcher_thumbnail.png` to game folder)
+1. Place your `.pde` games into subfolders under the `games/` directory.
+   - Each game folder should include the `nitz13D.pde` file and a `data` folder.
+   - To display a thumbnail in the launcher, take a screenshot of the game screen and save it as `launcher_thumbnail.png` in the game's folder.

-2. use the shortcut `משחקים`, pointing to `launcher.vbs`, or use the `.vbs` file directly (the `launcher.vbs` runs the `.pde` using the shared `/processing-java.exe`)
+2. Use the desktop shortcut named `משחקים` (which points to `launcher.vbs`), or run `launcher.vbs` directly.
+   - This script launches the game using the shared `processing-java.exe`.

-3. in the launcher windows Click a thumbnail to play the game!
+3. In the launcher window, click a game thumbnail to start playing!

 ## Known Issues

+### 🚨 Files May Be Flagged After Download

-🚨  When you download a .vbs (or .pde, .exe, etc.) from the web or GitHub, Windows attaches a hidden "Zone.Identifier" metadata to the file — called an Alternate Data Stream (ADS).
+When you download a `.vbs`, `.pde`, `.exe`, or similar file from the web or GitHub, Windows automatically attaches a hidden metadata tag called a **Zone.Identifier** (an Alternate Data Stream, or ADS).
-This tells the system (and antivirus tools) that the file came from the Internet and should be treated with caution.
+This tells the operating system and antivirus software that the file originated from the Internet and should be treated with caution.

-✅ How to Confirm This: Check for Zone.Identifier:
+### ✅ How to Check for This

-Right-click the downloaded file → Properties.
-If you see a message at the bottom like:
+1. **Right-click** the downloaded file and select **Properties**.
+2. If you see a message at the bottom that says:
-        `This file came from another computer and might be blocked to help protect this computer.` That confirms it's flagged due to its origin.
+`This file came from another computer and might be blocked to help protect this computer.` — this confirms that the file is flagged due to its origin.

-🛠️ How to Mitigate It: Remove the "Internet Zone" Mark by Right-clicking the .vbs → Properties → click Unblock (if visible) → Apply. do it for the .vbe if needed
+### 🛠️ How to Fix It

+To remove the Internet zone warning:

+- **Right-click** the file (e.g., `.vbs` or `.vbe`)
+- Select **Properties**
+- Click the **Unblock** checkbox (if available), then click **Apply**

+Repeat this process for any additional files (e.g., `.vbe`) if needed.